asimayazmrd0987-glitch/asimayazmrd0987-glitch/README.md

 Reading  : Dostoevsky · Camus · Marcus Aurelius
 ```

 I build things close to the metal.
-I'm more interested in *how* software works than in what it produces — compilers, interpreters, operating systems, and networks are where I naturally end up.
-Currently studying Computer Science while pursuing CCNA certification, System Administration [Certified] and building toward a career in cybersecurity or backend/systems engineering.
+I am more interested in *how* things works than in what it produces compilers, interpreters, operating systems, and networks are where I naturally end up.
+Currently studying Computer Science while pursuing CCNA certification, System Administration [Certified] and building toward a career in DevOps, Cloud Computing, Virtualization and  backend/systems engineering.

-I run Linux as my primary OS — not for aesthetics, but because understanding your tools at the OS level makes you a better engineer.
+I run Linux as my primary OS, not for aesthetics, but because understanding your tools at the OS level makes you a better engineer.
+I have used Ubunut Pro, KDE Plasma, Fedora, Kali Linux, and Parrot OS in real time and gain alot of experience from it.

 ---